-All noise mitigation measures that are to be incorporated into the site will be detailed within this report.
+All noise mitigation measures that have been incorporated into the site will be detailed within this report.

 2. Regulatory Requirements

 The City of Aspen's Engineering Department has clearly defined the acceptability criteria for all construction works.
 These criteria are given in Section 11 of the Construction Management Plan Requirements Manual, April 2016.